 His treasurer warned him that such things "produce nothing but trouble," and other board members predicted disaster.
 Yet Father Francis Clement Kelley believed so strongly in his vision of a new Catholic magazine that he gave his own personal guarantees to the printer for 50,000 copies of the premier issue of Extension magazine in 1906.

-It was just six months after Father Kelley had convinced a board of 18 clergy and lay members to form the Catholic Church Extension Society.
+It was just six months after Father Kelley had convinced a board of 18 clergy and lay members to form the Catholic Church Extension Society, now known as Catholic Extension.
 The organization's young president believed his magazine would carry his appeals for America's rural missions out to Catholic homes better than any other means.
 He also admitted later to a case of "journalitis," having spent time as a youth around his hometown's newspaper office and even having started a college paper.

 So, in the midst of a thousand other details of starting a new national mission society, Father Kelley rolled up his sleeves and worked long into the nights as writer, editor and circulation manager.
 Then he sat back and nervously awaited the fate of this venture that would either spell success or doom for the fledgling organization.